libdebug/libdebug/docs/basics/detach_and_gdb.md

     d.wait()
     ```

     1. This method must be called inside the callback, otherwise an exception will be raised.
+It will block until the GDB session is finished.
     2. This line will be executed once the debugging has resumed.

 ## :material-power: Graceful Termination